wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Assassin.md

 UNIQUE:
 Sting: Attack.
-If this deals unblocked damage, reveal the enemy's first action in two turns Blackout (T: enemy uses declared skill name): Gain Stealth 3, gain DMG to your next attack Hidden Blade: Declare a skill name.
+If this deals unblocked damage, reveal the enemy's first action in two turns
+Blackout: Your next 3 attacks are Stealthed
+Hidden Blade: Declare a skill name.
 If your next attack matches that name, deal significantly increased damage

 ARDOR:
-Preemptive Strike: Attack.
-Negate matching enemy attack if faster
+Pounce (T3: target enemy has 0 block): Attack
 Heartpiercer: Attack.
 Double its unblocked damage
 Shatter: Attack.
-Deal double damage to block
+Block only reduces half its damage (rounded up)
 Whet: Your next combat skill is moderately stronger

 CUNNING:
-Goad: Increase a unit's ATK but reduce its DEF
-Sneak Attack: Target an enemy and declare 3 ACT types.
+[[Cunning#Goad/Daunt|Goad/Daunt]]: Redistribute some of a unit's ATK/DEF [[Cunning#Sneak Attack|Sneak Attack]]: Target an enemy and declare 3 ACT types.
 If this doesn't match any of them, attack and deal big damage
-Glimpse: Target an enemy.
-Reveal their first ACT slot next turn
+[[Cunning#Glimpse|Glimpse]]: Target an enemy.
+They must reveal an action and its slot next turn